Correlating Measured Sections - White Bluffs, WA

 Your comments are always welcome: firstname.lastname@example.org

 UW Professor Eric Cheney and I visited the White Bluffs in 2019.
-An enjoyable outing and the inspiration that has kept me exploring strata on either side of the Pliocene-Pleistocene boundary since.
+An enjoyable and inspiring outing.
+That visit prompted me to keep exploring strata on either side of the Pliocene-Pleistocene boundary.
+Way more interesting than basalt.

-Deformation consistently associated with paleosol intervals in the Ringold.
-This location is north of Saddle Mountains.
+Deformation is consistently associated with paleosol intervals in the Ringold.
+Orchard Scarp site located on the north side of Saddle Mountains near Taunton.

 Green-gray wetland soils and reddish upland soils formed during low water periods in the Ringold lake basin.
-The red unit contains cicada burrows.
+Shoaling of the lake exposed vast swaths of dry ground around the lake margin.
+Wind reworked some of the desiccated surface and redeposited it as loess.
+The red, silty-fine sand unit loess contains cicada burrows.
+Tough to say how far the shoreline retreated between lake fillings.
+Possibly a hundred meters, possibly just a few.
 White Bluffs Overlook.

 Lindsey, K.A., 1996, The Miocene to Pliocene Ringold Formation and associated deposits of the ancestral Columbia River system, south-central Washington and north-central Oregon: Washington Division of Geology and Earth Resources Open-File Report 96-8, 176 pgs + Appendix.